Types of programmes

 Whether you study full or part-time, your PhD will require enormous commitment from both you and King’s: we therefore strongly encourage you to contact the department or research division in which you wish to study, and discuss your research aims in-depth, before you apply.

-All students register initially for the MPhil programme, and are then permitted upgrade to the PhD programme usually within three to five terms of work.
-Upgrading is achieved by submitting at least two substantial pieces of written work (thesis chapters), by presenting an aspect of the research at a seminar, and by being successful in the upgrading interview.
+All students register initially for the MPhil programme and are then permitted upgrade to the PhD programme usually within three to five terms of work.
+To achieve upgrade:

 The MD(Res) degree is aimed specifically at students in clinical practice, undertaking research in any branch of medicine, or surgery or medical science, within the College.